Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Concussion, also known as mild traumatic brain injury (MTBI), is a common problem for today’s returning Veterans.
-In combat, a concussion is often caused by a blast, a blow to the head, or a fall.
+Concussion is also known as mild traumatic brain injury (MTBI).
+It is often caused by a blow to the head, or a fall.
 You may have been unconscious for a few seconds or minutes after the injury.
 Or maybe you were dazed, confused, or “saw stars.”
-After this, you thought you were okay.
-Now, weeks or months later, you’re having symptoms that may be due to a concussion you received while you were deployed.
-The good news is that these symptoms will likely go away on their own.
+After this, you thought you were OK.
+Now, weeks or months later, you’re having symptoms that may be caused by a concussion.
+The good news is that, in most people, these symptoms will likely go away on their own.
 Most people with a concussion recover fully, with no need for treatment.

 A concussion is a mild form of brain injury.
-It usually can’t be detected with imaging tests.
 In some cases, the effects of a concussion go away within days of the injury.
-In others, symptoms may continue for up to 6 months or even longer.
+In others, symptoms may continue for a few months.
 Fortunately, a concussion is temporary.
-Even when symptoms persist for months, they do go away over time.
-If they do not or if your symptoms are worse, contact your health care provider.
+Even when symptoms stay for months, they do go away over time.
+If they don't, or if your symptoms are worse, contact your healthcare provider.

-You may have noticed some of the following symptoms:
+You may have noticed some of these symptoms:

 Problems remembering or concentrating

-NOTE: If you have severe symptoms or trouble functioning, talk to your healthcare provider right away.
+NOTE: If you have severe symptoms or trouble functioning, talk with your healthcare provider right away.
 If you had a more serious head injury than a concussion, you likely need treatment.
-Be sure to see your healthcare provider for evaluation.
+Be sure to see your healthcare provider for an evaluation.

 Stress can make symptoms worse.
 Help calm yourself by resting in a quiet place and imagining a peaceful scene.
 Relax your muscles by soaking in a hot bath or taking a hot shower.

-Take over-the-counter medications, such as ibuprofen or acetaminophen, to relieve headache pain.
+Take over-the-counter acetaminophen to relieve headache pain.
 Take them as directed on the package.
 Don't take ibuprofen or aspirin after a head injury.

 If you become dizzy, sit or lie down in a safe place until the sensation passes.
 Don’t drive when you feel dizzy or disoriented.

 If you’re having trouble sleeping, try to keep a regular sleep schedule.
 Go to bed and get up at the same time each day.
 Avoid or limit caffeine and nicotine.
-Also avoid alcohol.
+Also don't drink alcohol.
 It may help you sleep at first, but your sleep will not be restful.

 Give yourself time to heal.
 Your recovery will take some time.
 When you have symptoms, remember that you won’t feel this way forever.
 In time the symptoms will go away and you’ll be back to yourself.

 The effects of a concussion often go away in 7 to 10 days and the vast majority of people who have had a concussion have recovered after 3 months.
 If you’re not feeling better as time passes, there may be something else going on.
-Concussion has many symptoms in common with post-traumatic stress disorder (PTSD).
-If your symptoms don’t go away or you notice new ones, talk to your healthcare provider.
+If your symptoms don’t go away or you notice new ones, talk with your healthcare provider.
 He or she can help you get the treatment you need.